Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-4/_posts/2000-01-02-variablesagain.md

 <br />

 You might be asking yourself, why are we covering variables again?
-Well, they are the cornerstone of programming so it's good to have a solid grasp on them.
+Well, they are the cornerstone of programming, so it's good to have a solid grasp on them.

 What does that mean to us?

-Remember from last week, that we can declare variable like this:
+Remember from last week, that we can declare a variable like this:

 - var
 - let